plone/training/mastering-plone/behaviors_2.rst

     So using annotations avoids namespace conflicts.
     The cost is an indirection.
     The dictionary is persistent so it has to be stored separately.
-    Also, one could give attributes a name containing a namespace prefix to avoid naming collisions.
+    Alternatively, one could give attributes a name containing a namespace prefix to avoid naming collisions.

-.. only:: presentation

- * What are annotations
- * When to use them

 .. _Annotations: https://docs.plone.org/develop/plone/misc/annotations.html